Container Garden Designs, Learn How to Container Garden, Container Garden Ideas

-The best container garden designs and ideas for planning a small potted vegetable garden.
-Basic plans and tips for planting a simple vegetable container garden on your porch, balcony or patio.
+Basic plans and tips for planting a simple vegetable container garden on your porch, balcony or patio will help you get started.

 4. Resting period in the winter.
 (For you and the garden!)